frogermcs/AndroidDevMetrics/README.md

 ## Example app

 You can check [GithubClient](https://github.com/frogermcs/githubclient) project  - example Android app which shows how to use Dagger 2.
-Most recent version uses Dagger2Metrics in its dabug build.
+Most recent version uses *Dagger2Metrics* for measuring construction times.

 ## More about Dagger 2
-If you're just starting with Dagger 2, here is the list of resources which can help you:
+If you're just starting with Dagger 2, here is the list of resources which can help you with it:

 [GithubClient](https://github.com/frogermcs/githubclient) - example of Github API client implemented on top of Dagger 2 DI framework.